 Messy play experiences are so valuable for children of all ages.
 Different materials offer a wealth of tactile pleasure that even the very young can become completely immersed in as they explore its temperature, texture and form.

 Children can be encouraged to think about exciting adjectives to describe the experience and older children may even be able to invent some of their own, Roald Dahl style.

 It’s squelchalicious and stickylumpcious…Biscuit aged 9

 The children very much went into small world play mode after an initial exploration of the substance.
 They thoroughly enjoyed creating little scenes with their Playmobil and toy animals.
-The little people had to cut a hole through the Arctic ice to fish for their dinner and avoid the prowling polar bear.

 The children also liked the science behind Snow Gel and we discussed materials and their changing states as their gel went from a powder to a liquid and then to a semi solid.
 They understood that temperature played a part through the addition of warm water and then the cooling and setting process.
 They asked the question “What would happen if we put it in the freezer?”
 There’s some in the freezer now and we’ll have to get back to you on that one!

 Younger children may be more taken by the pure sensory and artistic experience of the snow gel.
 A great addition to this kind of play material are simple objects that help them explore the material’s properties more and to be self expressive.
 Sieves to squash it through, pouring containers to fill and empty, rakes and sticks for swirling patterns, water to add to change its texture, moulds to shape it in like sand castles, sponges, funnels, pipettes, the list is endless!

 Edible Sensory Play Snow Gel Alternative